bobpeulen/oci_opensearch_ad/lab_1/README.md

 ## Task 3: Create an Oracle Notification Service (ONS) topic

-Third,
+In this task, you will create an ONS topic and add your personal or work-related e-mail to the service.
+At the end of the workshop, the ONS topic will be invoked to report detected anomalies directly in your e-mail.

 1. Go to the Oracle Cloud homepage and click on the hamburger menu.
 Following, click on **Developer Services** and click next on **Notifications**
 2. On the next page, click on **Create Topic**.
 Add a name to the **Name** box and click on **Create**.
 3. Click on the newly created topic to open the topic.
 When the topic is not directly visible, refresh the page.
 4. Click on **Create Subscription**.
-Use **E-mail" as protocol and add your work or personal e-mail to the **Email" box.
+Use **E-mail** as protocol and add your work or personal e-mail to the **Email" box.
 Click on **Create**.

    ![lab_1_ons_1](images/ons_1.png)

    ![lab_1_ons_2](images/ons_2.png)

    ![lab_1_ons_3](images/ons_3.png)

-5. The notification service has sent you an e-mail.
+6. The notification service has sent you an e-mail.
 Please go to your personal or work-related inbox and click on **Confirm Subscription**.
-6. Return to your created topic and copy the Topic's OCID.
+7. Return to your created topic and copy the Topic's OCID.
 You will need this OCID later.
    ![lab_1_ons_4](images/ons_4.png)

 ## Task 4: Create a jumphost to access the dashboards